Impact-Site-Verification: 0eedbe8d-4e05-4893-8456-85377301e322

 Sortino Ratio of SOL and V

 Sortino ratio measures return per unit of downside risk.
 Unlike Sharpe, it only counts downside deviation (returns below the target return).
-SOL had better downside-adjusted returns.
+V had better downside-adjusted returns.

 Calmar Ratio of SOL and V

 Calmar ratio compares CAGR to maximum drawdown.
 Higher Calmar means more return per unit of worst drawdown.
-SOL posted the higher Calmar ratio.
+V posted the higher Calmar ratio.

 Calmar is computed on each asset's full 365-day lookback and uses the max drawdown over that same window.